Ceramic engineering: Forming methods

 Ceramic forming techniques include throwing, slipcasting, tape casting, freeze-casting, injection molding, dry pressing, isostatic pressing, hot isostatic pressing (HIP), 3D printing and others.
 Methods for forming ceramic powders into complex shapes are desirable in many areas of technology.
 Such methods are required for producing advanced, high-temperature structural parts such as heat engine components and turbines.
 Materials other than ceramics which are used in these processes may include: wood, metal, water, plaster and epoxy—most of which will be eliminated upon firing.
 A ceramic-filled epoxy, such as Martyte, is sometimes used to protect structural steel under conditions of rocket exhaust impingement.

-These forming techniques are well known for providing tools and other components with dimensional stability, surface quality, high (near theoretical) density and microstructural uniformity.
+These forming techniques yield tools and other components with dimensional stability, surface quality, high (near theoretical) density and microstructural uniformity.
 The increasing use and diversity of specialty forms of ceramics adds to the diversity of process technologies to be used.

 Thus, reinforcing fibers and filaments are mainly made by polymer, sol-gel, or CVD processes, but melt processing also has applicability.
 The most widely used specialty form is layered structures, with tape casting for electronic substrates and packages being pre-eminent.
 Photo-lithography is of increasing interest for precise patterning of conductors and other components for such packaging.
 Tape casting or forming processes are also of increasing interest for other applications, ranging from open structures such as fuel cells to ceramic composites.

-The other major layer structure is coating, where melt spraying is very important, but chemical and physical vapor deposition and chemical (e.g., sol-gel and polymer pyrolysis) methods are all seeing increased use.
+The other major layer structure is coating, where thermal spraying is important, but chemical and physical vapor deposition and chemical (e.g., sol-gel and polymer pyrolysis) methods are all seeing increased use.
 Besides open structures from formed tape, extruded structures, such as honeycomb catalyst supports, and highly porous structures, including various foams, for example, reticulated foam, are of increasing use.

-Densification of consolidated powder bodies continues to be achieved predominantly by (pleasureless) sintering.
+Densification of consolidated powder bodies continues to be achieved predominantly by (pressureless) sintering.
 However, the use of pressure sintering by hot pressing is increasing, especially for non-oxides and parts of simple shapes where higher quality (mainly microstructural homogeneity) is needed, and larger size or multiple parts per pressing can be an advantage.